model-checking/kani/rmc-docs/src/limitations.md

 ### Standard library functions

-At present, RMC is able to link in functions from the standard library but the generated code will not contain them unless they generic, intrinsics, inlined or macros.
+At present, RMC is able to link in functions from the standard library but the generated code will not contain them unless they are generic, intrinsics, inlined or macros.
 Missing functions are treated in a similar way to unsupported features (i.e., replacing the function body with an `assert(false)` statement).
 This results in verification failures if the code under verification, for example, includes a reachable `println!` statement.

 We have done some experiments to embed the standard library into the generated code, but this causes verification times to increase significantly.
 As of now,